nguyenkimhang1206/Cookie-Cats---A-B-Testing/README.md

 **#2: There is a vague time frame regarding when players encounter the first gate**

 Since gamerounds are calculated within the first 14 days, we don’t know whether players who return to the game encounter the first gate within 1 day, 7 days, or later.
-We only have retention rates for the 1-day and 7-day timeframes.
+And we only have retention rates for the 1-day and 7-day timeframes.

 # 4. Conclusion